Omycron83/Notes/Temp/Vorschrieb.md

 ### The green new deal:

+### Greenwashing
+Lets begin with a definition: what is green washing?
+Green washing refers to the act (of an individual or an organization) of making themselves appea

 ### Common words:
 - Anthropocene: Current geological epoch characterized by changes to the planet through human actions